-- D. Lunch-Lunch will be thirty (30) minutes, except that an additional thirty (30) minutes will be added to the lunch period to account for the fact that Supervising Public Safety Telecommunicators do not take and are unable to leave their work stations to take two (2) fifteen (15) minute coffee breaks during each shift. - E. Mutual Swaps-Mutual swaps will be limited to six (6) per year.
+- 4. The City hereby agrees that for all employees who are authorized to work beyond forty (40) hours in a work week, including work for attendance at training sessions and when an employee is authorized to testify on behalf of the City, the City shall compensate such employees with overtime pay in accordance with Articles 14 and 32.
+The City also agrees that under no circumstances shall the City compensate employees with tour exchanges or compensatory time off in lieu of overtime pay. - D. Lunch Lunch will be thirty (30) minutes, except that an additional thirty (30) minutes will be added to the lunch period to account for the fact that Supervising Public Safety Telecommunicators do not take and are unable to leave their work stations to take two (2) fifteen (15) minute coffee breaks during each shift. - E. Mutual Swaps Mutual swaps will be limited to six (6) per year.
 Swaps to be reimbursed within one (1) month of each swap.
 A three (3) day notice will be required on all swaps, indicating when Swap will be paid back.
-All swaps must be approved by (Communication Bureau Commander). - F. Call In-Employees will be required to call in exceptions (Sick and Personal Days) at least two (2) hours prior to starting time. - G. Holidays-Holidays for employees will be those set forth in Article 15, Paragraph A and Paragraph D only.
+All swaps must be approved by the Communication Bureau Commander. - F. Call In Employees will be required to call in exceptions (Sick and Personal Days) at least two (2) hours prior to starting time. - G. Holidays Holidays for employees will be those set forth in Article 15, Paragraph A and Paragraph D only.
 If a Holiday falls on a regularly scheduled work day, and the employee is required to work on that day, the employee shall receive double time for that day.
 If an employee is required to work on a Holiday that is that employee's regular day off, the employee will receive triple time for that day.
-For the purpose of this Article, Holidays to be paid is the actual day of the Holiday even if it falls on a Saturday or Sunday. - H. Personal Days and Comp Days-Personal Days are not to be used consecutively and not to be used the day before or the day after a Holiday, Vacation, etc. - I. Vacations-All Vacation requests are to be submitted by April 15th, and will be given a choice according to seniority.
-Everyone may ask for two (2) weeks in the Summer Season (June 15 to September 15).
+For the purpose of this Article, Holidays to be paid is the actual day of the Holiday even if it falls on a Saturday or Sunday.

-- J. Notification-Employees will supply valid working telephone numbers and addresses to C.C.B.
+- H. Personal Days and Comp Days Personal Days are not to be used consecutively and not to be used the day before or the day after a Holiday, Vacation, etc. - I. Vacations All Vacation requests are to be submitted by April 15th, and will be given a choice according to seniority.
+Everyone may ask for two (2) weeks in the Summer Season (June 15 to September 15). - J. Notification Employees will supply valid working telephone numbers and addresses to C.C.B.
 Employees must report in writing, any arrest or summons issued in lieu of arrest (except M.V.
 Violations) upon reporting for duty immediately following the incident. - K. All current provisional and new employees will be given training, on the job or otherwise, within the discretion of the City.
 Employees will be evaluated and given no more than two chances to pass an evaluation test to be given by the City.
-Successful completion of training and evaluation testing is required for employees continued employment and subsequent eligibility for permanent employment.
+Successful completion of training and evaluation testing is required for employees continued employment and subsequent eligibility for permanent employment. - L. Article 32 will be subject to reopening at such time as the Unified Communications Center is created and becomes operational.